SamYuan1990/flet_sherpa_onnx/README.md

 ## A flet componment which supports STT/ASR
 For now, supports whisper and senseVoice.

+### Release log
-Support for vad + whisper and senseVoice, for real time ASR.
+0.0.2 Support for vad + whisper and senseVoice, for real time ASR.

-todo:
+0.2.1 UX change in python code, clean code in dart.
+Better version system.

+todo in 0.2.x
+- [ ] parakeet-tdt and other models support?(UX change worth maybe a feature to sherpa_onnx?)
+- [ ] flexiable parameter support(UX change worth a release)

+todo in 0.3.x
+- [ ] onlinestreaming model(extend scope of model, worth a release)

+todo in 0.4.x
 - [ ] event support(need testing with flet, UX change worth a release)
-- [ ] onlinestreaming model(extend scope of model, worth a release)
 - [ ] declarative example(waiting for flet, UX change worth a release)
-- [ ] flexiable parameter support(UX change worth a release)
-- [ ] parakeet-tdt and other models support?(UX change worth maybe a feature to sherpa_onnx?)

 ## Installation